Concealed Handgun Permit

 - The completed unsigned two page application.
 If the application is not fully completed, it cannot be processed.

-$135.00 payable by CASH (exact change REQUIRED, the Sheriff's Office cannot make change), DEBIT/CREDIT CARD with 2.5% bank fee, PERSONAL CHECK, MONEY ORDER, or CASHIER’S CHECK; non-cash payments are made payable to E.P.S.O.
+- $135.00 payable by CASH (exact change REQUIRED, the Sheriff's Office cannot make change), DEBIT/CREDIT CARD with 2.39% bank fee or $2.00 or whichever is greater, PERSONAL CHECK, MONEY ORDER, or CASHIER’S CHECK; non-cash payments are made payable to E.P.S.O.
 This includes the fee for the background, fingerprint check (CBI Cost) and the processing fee for the El Paso County Sheriff's Office.

 Your initial appointment will take approximately 20 minutes.
 At that time, your application will be reviewed, a photo and signature will be obtained, fees will be collected, and your fingerprints will be taken.